Disk Evolution Study Through Imaging of Nearby Young Stars (DESTINYS): V721 CrA and BN CrA have wide and structured disks in polarised IR: Discussion

 \subsection{Scattering phase functions}

 The differences between the two disks are highlighted from the flux-corrected frames of \figurename~\ref{fig:CrA_r2-Qphis}.
-An important distinction, which was less obvious from the original data (in \figurename~\ref{fig:V721_Qphi} and \figurename~\ref{fig:BN_Qphi}), regards the shape of the scattering phase function (SPF).
-In fact, while BN\,CrA shows a prominent forward scattering peak, V721\,CrA is definitely fainter on the front side.
+An important distinction, which was less obvious from the original data (see \figurename~\ref{fig:V721_Qphi} and \figurename~\ref{fig:BN_Qphi}), regards the shape of the scattering phase function (SPF).
+While BN\,CrA shows a prominent forward-scattering peak, V721\,CrA is definitely fainter on the front side.
 To assess this difference quantitatively, we extracted the SPF of both disks, with \texttt{diskmap}.
 Considering the high inclination of our disks, and the asymmetries in the detected substructures, it is not easy to obtain enough signal for the SPF in selected radial slices.
-Thus, we tried to use the maximum available disk surface, to extract the SPF averaged on the whole disk.
-That is, we used the surface between $ \SI{40}{au} < r < \SI{100}{au} $ for V721\,CrA and between $ \SI{40}{au} < r < \SI{190}{au} $ for BN\,CrA.
+Thus, we tried to use the maximum available disk surface, to extract the SPF averaged on the whole disk, which means that we used the surface between $ \SI{40}{au} < r < \SI{100}{au} $ for V721\,CrA and between $ \SI{40}{au} < r < \SI{190}{au} $ for BN\,CrA.
 The resulting SPF are plotted in \figurename~\ref{fig:phase_func_plot}.
 The difference between the two disks is immediately evident in this plot.
-The forward scattering is indeed significantly stronger for BN\,CrA, whose SPF peaks around $ \theta \approx \ang{50} $.
+The forward scattering is significantly stronger for BN\,CrA, whose SPF peaks around $ \theta \approx \ang{50} $.
 Instead, V721\,CrA's phase function is more similar to a bell-shaped curve peaking very close to $ \theta \approx \ang{90} $.